map5nl/map5topo.nl/docs/src/index.md

 ![map5topo](assets/images/map5topo-oosterbeek.jpg){ align=left }

 [map5topo](https://map5topo.nl) is a new (2023) topographic digital map covering The Netherlands plus parts of bordering countries.
+The map5topo project started in April 2022 and is ongoing since.

-Source data comes from Open Datasets like the Dutch "Key Registries" ("Basisregistraties": BAG, BRT, BGT, BRK, AHN, ...) and from OpenStreetMap.
+Source data originates from Open Datasets like the Dutch "Key Registries" ("Basisregistraties": BAG, BRT, BGT, BRK, AHN, ...) and from OpenStreetMap.

 map5topo is provided by [map5.nl](https:///map5.nl)